Trams in Brescia: Planned urban tramway

-Line T2 will pass will through the Galleria Tito Speri tunnel.

 Brescia planned for the construction of two new tram lines, labelled T2 and T3.
-Line T2 would run north-south from Pendolina to Fiera; line T3 would run east-west from Mille Miglia to Badia.
+Line T2 would run north-south from Pendolina to Fiera; line T3 would run east-west from Sant'Eufemia to Mandolossa.
 There would be a shared segment in the city centre between Colombo and Solferino.
 Only line T2 will be built in the immediate future.

 Line T2 will be 11.3 km long, double-tracked throughout, and largely at ground level.
 To preserve the cityscape, there will be no overhead lines on 3.1 km of the route in the old town where the vehicles will run on battery power.
 There will be 21 stops along the line.
 At San Faustino and the main railway station (Stazioni stop), there will be connections to the automated light metro M1.
 Seventy-two percent of the line will be separated from road traffic.
 Between the Fossa Bagni-Castello railway station and in the area of Via Solferino, there will be two single-track sections due to the narrow streets.
 Between the Colombo and Fiumicello stops, the line will cross the Mela River along Via Volturno.
 Between the Fossa Bagni-Castello and Mazini stops, the line will run through the 430 m-long Galleria Tito Speri, a tunnel under the Brescia castle.

 Brescia will use 18 RailLIVe ("Light Inspiring Vehicle") trams from Hitachi Rail.
 Each tram will accommodate a total of 216 passengers, 52 seated, and will be fully air-conditioned.
 The vehicles will be equipped with an Advanced Driver Assistant System (ADAS), whose anti-collision function detects potential hazards from people or vehicles on the track.
 The new vehicles are expected to be 98 percent recyclable and consume 15 to 20 percent less electricity thanks to energy recovery during braking and an innovative Eco-Drive algorithm.

 The main depot will be located at the southern end of the line at Fiera, with a secondary depot at the northern end at Pendolina.

-Proposed interurban tramway

-A proposed interurban tramway would connect Brescia to Villanuova sul Clisi and Roè Volciano.
-If approved, the line would be 22 kilometres long with 11 stations along a protected right-of-way, designed to compete with automobile travel.